Mirasadeghi/explainable-radiology-Retrieval-Augmented-Generation/README.md

 ## Notes & limitations

-- This is a course/portfolio project; outputs must be reviewed by qualified professionals.
+- This is a portfolio project; outputs must be reviewed by qualified professionals.
 - Embedding saliency ≠ diagnosis explanation; it shows sensitivity of the **embedding**, not a certified clinical rationale.
 - RAG evidence is similarity‑based and may retrieve imperfect matches.